 Hypotheses

-These hypotheses provide a framework for empirical verification of The Island Problem.
+These hypotheses provide a framework for empirical verification of the Island Problem.

 If you have research that verifies any of these hypotheses, then please contact us, or join our GitHub community.